Primary Navigation Mobile

 • Not the largest in capacity

-Capacity: 330L
+Capacity 330L

-Dimensions: 133 x 36 x 76cm
+Dimensions 133 x 36 x 76cm

-Weight: 10.5kg
+Weight 10.5kg

 FAQs

-What size roof box do I need for my car?
 This depends on your car’s roof capacity, the type of items you plan to carry, and how much extra space you need.
 Smaller cars typically accommodate boxes around 300-400 litres, while larger vehicles can handle boxes up to 600 litres or more.
 Always check your vehicle’s maximum roof load limit, which includes the weight of the roof box itself.

-Can I use any roof bars with a roof box?
 No, not all roof bars are compatible with all roof boxes.
 It’s important to make sure that the roof bars you have or plan to purchase can securely fit the roof box model you choose.

-Is it safe to leave a roof box on the car all the time?
 While it is safe to leave a roof box on your car, it’s not always recommended.
 Leaving it on can impact fuel efficiency due to increased drag and may expose the box to weather damage or theft.
 If you’re not using it frequently, it’s best to remove and store it.

-How does using a roof box affect my car’s fuel efficiency?
 Using a roof box increases aerodynamic drag, which can reduce your car’s fuel efficiency by up to 10-25%, depending on the size and shape of the box.

-Do I need to inform my insurance company if I use a roof box?
 It is advisable to inform your insurance company if you use a roof box, as it might affect your coverage.
 Some policies require notification of any modifications or additions to the vehicle that may impact its handling, security, or value.

-Things to consider with car roof boxes
+Other things to consider with car roof boxes

 Above all, you should always consider if the roof box you’re going for is going to fit on your roof bars or rack.
 Some manufacturers do handily provide a list of compatible bars that their products will fit on, but others don’t.
 This can make things slightly tricky.
 We have made things slightly easier by also providing you with a guide on the best van roof racks as well.